joehunterdev/react-complete-guide/readme.md

   - Instead of passing an object you can use elements `createRoutesFromElements`

 #### Navigating between Pages with Links
+  - We dont want to re-load scripts and sending new requests
+  1. `import { Link } from 'react-router-dom';`
+  2. `<Link to="/products">`
+    - Listens to events and prevents default creating new http

 #### Layouts & Nested Routes